tailsdotcom/coding-test/README.md

 ### Finally

-* Zip your code up and upload it into Greenhouse
+* Zip your code up and upload it into Greenhouse (our recruitment system) using the link provided at the bottom of the email you received
 * Tell us which test you completed (backend or full-stack)
 * Tell us what you would have done differently if you'd have had more time?
 * What bits did you find the toughest?
 What bit are you most proud of?
 In both cases, why?